muratk5n/thirdwave/en/index.md

 First-World Problems? 🤨

-David Wen: "During lunch my friend mentioned her son had an allergic reaction, went to the emergency room, luckily he was fine but they received a bill for 20,000 dollars and then my other friend tells me about the time he fainted got transported to the ER and was handed a 10,000 dollar bill"
+Vlogger David Wen: "During lunch my friend mentioned her son had an allergic reaction, went to the emergency room, luckily he was fine but they received a bill for 20,000 dollars and then my other friend tells me about the time he fainted got transported to the ER and was handed a 10,000 dollar bill"

 ---